September 16, 2024

 Ever had a weekend where you enjoyed a bit more food than usual, only to step on the scale and see a sudden 3-4 pound gain?

 It’s not fat—it’s water retention and glycogen replenishment.
+This temporary gain is often referred to as water weight.

-For example, if you’ve been eating low-carb for a while and suddenly add carbs back into your diet, your muscles soak up the glycogen (stored carbs) and hold onto water, leading to a temporary weight increase.
-[6]
+For example, if you’ve been eating low-carb for a while and suddenly add carbs back into your diet, your muscles soak up the glycogen (stored carbs) and hold onto water, leading to a temporary weight increase. [[6]](LINK 1)

 This can make it feel like you’ve hit a plateau, even if your body composition is improving.